 \subsubsection{Spatial autocorrelation of unit activations}

-To quantify the smoothness of the activation maps, we used a spatial-smoothness statistic (Moran's $I$; \citealt{moran1950notes}), also used in related work \cite{rathi2024topolm}.
-Positive values for this statistic indicate smoother transitions among neighboring units while negative values indicate spatial dispersion (e.g., high-low activation transitions between neighbors).
-Zero indicates a random distribution of activations.
-We applied this metric to the pre-ReLU activation maps produced by each image in each model, and averaged the data across AS, WS, and control models.
-As shown in Appendix Figure \ref{fig:moran}, the WS models produced consistently positive scores that increased with $\lambda$.
-Interestingly, the AS models produced negative scores in both datasets, indicating transitions between high and low activation values.
-This confirms the visual inspection in Figure \ref{fig:activation_comparison}.
+To understand the spatial organization produced by WS and AS training, we quantify activation smoothness, weight similarity, and activation correlations among neighboring and non-neighboring units on the topographic grid.
+We first quantified the spatial smoothness of activation maps using Moran's \textit{I}, which is a spatial smoothness statistic \cite{moran1950notes}, previously used in related work \cite[e.g.,][]{rathi2024topolm}.
+Positive values indicate smoother transitions among neighboring units, negative values indicate spatial dispersion (e.g., high-low activation transitions between neighbors), and zero indicates randomness.
+We applied this metric to the pre-ReLU activation maps produced by each image in each model, and averaged within AS, WS, and control models.
+Figure~\ref{fig:activation_comparison} presents the results for MNIST, and almost identical findings were found for CIFAR-10 (see Supplementary Figure~\ref{fig:Appactivation_comparison_cifar}).

+As Figure~\ref{fig:activation_comparison}C shows, WS models produced consistently positive Moran's \textit{I} values, which increased monotonically with $\lambda$.
+In contrast, the AS models produced negative scores, reflecting transitions between high and low activation values.
 The control models approximated zero as expected.

-To visually appreciate the distribution of local activation similarity, Figure \ref{fig:activations_ws} shows activation maps from three randomly selected WS models trained under spatial constraints of $\lambda = 0.1, 0.3, 0.5$.
-They show that substantial spatial autocorrelation is already produced at $\lambda = 0.1$.
-Unlike WS, AS training did not produce spatially smooth activation maps (Figure \ref{fig:activations_as}).
-Instead, it produced a large number of units very strongly correlated with each other, mixed with units showing weaker correlations.
-As we discuss below, this occurs because local AS constraints could be satisfied by forming pairs of highly correlated units.
+To visually appreciate the distribution of local activation similarity, Figure \ref{fig:activation_comparison}A shows activation maps from three randomly selected WS models trained under regularization strength of $\lambda = 0.1, 0.3, 0.5$.
+It is evident that WS training produces substantial spatial autocorrelation even at $\lambda = 0.1$.
+Unlike WS, AS training (Figure~\ref{fig:activation_comparison}B) did not produce spatially smooth activation maps.
+Instead, it produced a large number of adjacent units with very similar activations, mixed with units showing very dissimilar activations, resulting in a striped-like activation pattern.
+This pattern is clarified by the correlation analysis reported below.